 On The Importance Of Leader Imperfection

 Leadership is a messy business… at least when it’s being done right.
+However, is there room for leader imperfection?

 It requires making bold decisions, often while relying on ambiguous, shifting, or contradictory information.
-Sometimes you have to get it wrong, a lot, before you can get it right.
+Sometimes you have to get it wrong, a lot before you can get it right.
 Just ask any leader in Silicon Valley, where having had some spectacular failures is how you get your business creds.

 To be sure, results reign supreme, and amassing a track record of stellar results will determine one’s legacy as a leader.
 High standards matter.
 But leaders shouldn’t be judged against a standard of perfection — because it’s a willingness to be imperfect that fuels a leader’s ability to experiment, innovate, and evolve.
 Unless a leader has the courage to try new things, where perfect outcomes are not guaranteed, she will never grow.